Key Takeaways (2026)

 And they are not just for Christmas.
 You can use them every single day of the year.
 Warm white on a Tuesday.
 Red and blue for the Fourth of July.
 Green for game day.
 Whatever you want, whenever you want.

-The Big Comparison: Govee Lights vs Permanent Lights
+Cost Comparison: Govee vs Permanent Lights (2026 Numbers)

 Both are permanent outdoor lights.
 Both let you change colors from your phone.
 But the product, the quality, and the experience are very different.
-Here is how they compare.
+Here is how they stack up side by side.

 Govee Lights vs Permanent Lights